Using Filters, grouping NNX variables

 The Filter DSL#

-Here is a list of all the callable Filters included in Flax NNX and their DSL literals (when available):
+Here is a list of all the callable Filters included in Flax NNX, and their corresponding DSL literals (when available):

 Literal